hetu2344/comp4350-g07/README.md

 The web application can handle 100 concurrent servers, processing up to 1000 orders per minute

+# User Stories

+## Feature - 1 - User Account Management Feature

+### Title - 1a - User Sign Up

+**Description**:

+As a restaurant owner, I want to register for an account so that I can integrate the management features available to make my restaurant run efficiently.

+* Priority: High
+* Time: 1 day

+**Acceptance Criteria**:

+**Scenario**: Successful Account Registration

+Given I am a new restaurant owner
+And I am on the registration page
+When I fill in my restaurant name, email, password, and other required details And I click the "Register" button
+Then the system should create my account
+And I should receive a confirmation email

 # Technologies

 ## Block Diagram